 - Hash algorithms, cyphers, and secure communications protocols

 - Work within a team setting

 Moreover, you will have had plenty of opportunities to demonstrate your skills through coursework and lasting projects in your portfolio, which is exactly what potential employers want to see in future data science professionals.

 Career Opportunities in Indiana for Data Scientists with Advanced Degrees

-With major companies across a variety of industries in Indiana actively competing for the talents of qualified data scientists, the state is among the most promising in the Midwest for those pursuing the profession.
-Beyond the healthcare and automotive industries, Indiana plays hosts to a number of successful companies in the transportation industry and the machinery & equipment manufacturing sector.
-Both fields are expected to rely significantly on the innovative use of big data in the coming years.
+With major companies across a variety of industries in Indiana actively competing for the talents of qualified data scientists, the state is among the most promising in the Midwest in terms of employment prospects.
+Beyond the healthcare and automotive industries, Indiana plays host to a number of successful companies in the transportation industry and the machinery & equipment manufacturing sector.
+All of those fields are expected to rely significantly on the innovative use of big data in the coming years.

-The following job listings were taken from a survey of job vacancy announcements for data scientists in Indiana completed in February 2016 (examples are shown for illustrative purposes only and are not meant to represent job offers or provide any assurance of employment):
+The following job listings were taken from a survey of job vacancy announcements for data scientists in Indiana (examples are shown for illustrative purposes only and are not meant to represent job offers or provide any assurance of employment):

 Data Scientist at KSM Consulting in Indianapolis – The role would consist of developing algorithms and methodologies on structured and unstructured data for on-demand and software-imbedded use, including the application and development of machine learning.

-Data Scientist (R Programming) at Net2Source, Inc. in Indianapolis – Within a team setting, the data scientist would be responsible for evaluating and documenting the design and development of various system enhancements as the company prepares to implement the next release of the Modeling and Simulation Explorer (MuSE) system.
+Data Scientist (R Programming) at Net2Source, Inc. in Indianapolis – Within a team setting, the data scientist would be responsible for evaluating and documenting the design and development of various system enhancements as the company prepares to implement the next release of the Modeling and Simulation Explorer (MuSE) system.<!- mfunc feat_school ->